Skip to content

 Order tracking(single page)The tracker's main battlefield: a single unified entry for all outsourcing orders

-The tracker's main battlefield is the outsourcing order master list under "Order tracking", with filters by process / status / customer / supplier.
+• The tracker's main battlefield is the outsourcing order master list under "Order tracking", with filters by process / status / processing mill.
 One list to see everything — no more switching back and forth between separate dye-house / finishing / printing / sampling modules.

-Delivery alerts are tucked under "More" while also being surfaced inline in the order list / outsourcing list / detail pages (red / orange / green + "N days overdue / due in N days" text), so they remind you right where you're looking.
+• Delivery alerts don't get their own menu item — instead they're pushed down inline into the order list / outsourcing list / detail pages (red / orange / green + "N days overdue / due in N days" text), so they remind you right where you're looking.

-Inspection is now handled as a kind of "process" and is no longer a standalone top-level menu; instruction sheets are also no longer a separate menu — they print directly from the process nodes on the order detail page.
+Inspection is now handled as a kind of "process" and is no longer a standalone top-level menu; instruction sheets are also no longer a separate menu — they're exported using your own Excel template from the outsourcing process node / outsourcing order detail.

 Design philosophy